yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 a candidate's skills are.
 And there are plenty of other avenues.

-On the other hand, these tools are not actively used by the majority of programmers and software companies&mdash;mostly because [IT recruiters]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %}) stay between us, **stealing** our money and protecting that position for themselves.
+On the other hand, these tools are not actively used by the majority of programmers and software companies---mostly because [IT recruiters]({% pst 2017/feb/2017-02-21-say-no-to-google-recruiters %}) stay between us, **stealing** our money and protecting that position for themselves.